connormunger/riftbound-library/README.md

 ## Server Setup & Replication Guide

-If you need to deploy this project on a brand-new Ubuntu VM, follow these steps.
+If you need to deploy this project on a brand-new Debian VM, follow these steps.

 ### 1. Initial System Setup